replicatedhq/replicated-field-labs/lab1-kots/lab1-e0-hello-world/README.md

 replicated release lint --yaml-dir=manifests
 ```

-If there are no errors, you'll an empty list and a zero exit code.
+If there are no errors, you'll get an empty list and a zero exit code.

 ```text
 RULE    TYPE    FILENAME    LINE    MESSAGE